serimmmmm/openmusichistory/scarlatti_alessandro_gia_il_sole.md

 <img src="./scarlattialessandro_artwork.jpg" alt="artwork" width="260" height="385" />

 > *<sup> Giovanni Battista Gaulli, “Triumph of the Name of Jesus” (1676–79), ceiling fresco, Church of the Gesù, Rome.
 A quintessential Baroque masterpiece noted for its dramatic use of space, light, and emotion. </sup>*

+> Credit: Triumph of the Name of Jesus by Giovanni Battista Gaulli, 1672-1677, Public Domain, [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:G.B.Gaulli-Triumph_of_the_Name_of_Jesus.jpg)

 This dramatic and expressive quality in Scarlatti’s work parallels the visual language of **Baroque art**.
 For example, **Giovanni Battista Gaulli**’s ceiling fresco **“Triumph of the Name of Jesus”** (1676–79), located in the Church of the Gesù in Rome, is a powerful visual counterpart to the theatricality of Baroque music.
 The painting’s intense contrasts of light and shadow, illusionistic perspective, and emotional grandeur mirror Scarlatti’s use of harmonic tension, dissonance, and resolution to evoke awe and passion.
 Both artists aimed to move the audience deeply—whether through soaring melodies or divine imagery.